ton-community/ton-docs/docs/learn/glossary.md

 ### Toncoin

-**Toncoin** — the native cryptocurrency of the TON ecosystem, which is used to develop services and pay for fees and services.
+**Toncoin** — the native cryptocurrency of the TON Ecosystem, which is used to develop services and pay for fees and services.
 It can be bought, sold, and traded.

 ### Trading